Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Danazol.
 This is a weak male hormone.
 It stops or lowers a woman’s production of estrogen and progesterone.
 This is less commonly used.
 A nonhormonal form of birth control must be used with this therapy.

 If medical therapy doesn’t control the problem, surgery can be done.
 During surgery, endometrial implants may be removed.
 This may help women get pregnant if the endometriosis was causing fertility problems.
 If a woman does not want to get pregnant, in some cases, the uterus may be removed.
 This is called a hysterectomy.
 The ovaries may be removed along with the uterus.
-There are 2 techniques for doing surgery:
+There are two methods for doing surgery:

 Laparotomy.
 This is surgery done through 1 larger incision in your stomach.
 It is used to remove large implants that can’t be reached with the laparoscope.
 It may also be used when pelvic organs, such as your bowel, are involved.